SharKCS11/GUI-Multimeter/README.md

     2. The Arduino's measurement cycles at 2 Hz are interfering with the GUI update cycles at 60 Hz.
 The plan to fix it is to keep both the updates at 60 Hz but create a timer so that the Arduino will only make a measurement every half-second.
 - To run the Voltmeter GUI:
     First, install the "firmata" gem and run "standard firmata" through the Arduino IDE.
 Instructions here: http://playground.arduino.cc/Interfacing/Ruby .
 Then download the file "voltm.rb" and run it on command line.
 Press "Measure" to start measuring and *hold down* the stop button to stop measurement.
 This is because the GUI can only detect a mouse click every half-second due to the problem mentioned above.
 I'll be working to fix this shortly.

+<h5> 22 August, 2016 </h5>
+- Fixed "stop" button, and fixed firmata bugs: Arduino always connects now, and stop button always works (no need to hold it down anymore).
+- Updates are back to 60 Hz: still trying to figure out a better way to solve that problem than using sleep().
+Voltmeter is completely functional now.
+Set up the circuit, and run it using the instructions above.
+Adding an ammeter should now be a relatively trivial task.